moneta-rb/moneta/README.md

 * `Moneta::Logger` to log database accesses.
 Add it in the builder using `use :Logger`.
 * `Moneta::Shared` to share a store between multiple processes.
 Add it in the builder using `use(:Shared) {}`.
 * `Moneta::WeakIncrement` and `Moneta::WeakCreate` to add `#create` and `#increment` support without atomicity (weak) to stores which don't support it.
+* `Moneta::WeakEachKey` to add key traversal to stores that don't support it, with the important caveat that only those keys previously seen by this proxy will be traversed.

 ### Serializers and compressors (`Moneta::Transformer`)